Datooga people

-The Datooga (Wamang'ati in Maasai language meaning enemy, a name adopted into swahili) are a Nilotic ethnic people group from Tanzania that are closely related to the Kalenjin ethnicity in Kenya and Uganda, located in Karatu District of Arusha Region and historically in areas of southwest Manyara Region and northern Singida Region.
+The Datooga (Wamang'ati in Maasai meaning enemy, a name adopted into Swahili) are a Nilotic ethnic group from Tanzania that are closely related to the Kalenjin people in Kenya and Uganda.
+The Datooga are located in Karatu District of Arusha Region and historically in areas of southwest Manyara Region and northern Singida Region.
 In 2000, the Datooga population was estimated to number 87,978.